-Mod_security2 is an Apache2 module which blocks requests to the web server based on a list of server-side rules.
-Rules include blocks against common server attacks, as well as filtering requests to vulnerable software.
+Mod_security2 is an Apache2 module which blocks requests to the web server based on a list of server-side rules, also known as a Web Application Firewall (WAF).
+Rules include blocks against common server attacks, and they filter requests to vulnerable software.
 This additional security feature is activated by default on our servers in order to provide maximum protection from hacker attacks for the websites of our customers.
-However, it is possible certain legitimate requests/scripts to match a rule and be blocked.
+However, it is possible for certain legitimate requests/scripts to match a rule and be blocked.
 When this happens, the error message returned by the server is 412 Request Blocked (Precondition failed).
-You are able to disable certain blocking rules, or completely disable mod_security2, by using an .htaccess file.
+You can disable certain blocking rules, or completely disable mod_security2, by using an .htaccess file.

 Disabling a specific rule

-By default, a number of abusive bots are blocked from visiting customer sites, with specific mod_security2 rules.
+By default, a number of abusive bots are blocked from visiting customer websites with specific mod_security2 rules.
 These are the currently blocked bots, as well as their mod_security2 IDs: